Scientific name: Cytisus scoparius

 Why Should I Care?

-Scotch broom crowds out native species and negatively impacts wildlife habitat.
-It can form dense, impenetrable stands that degrade farmland and create fire hazards.
-The dense stands may prevent or slow forest regeneration and restoration of upland sites and wetland buffers.
-Scotch broom produces toxic compounds, which in large amounts can cause mild poisoning in animals such as horses.
+Scotch broom crowds out native species and harms wildlife habitat.
+It can form dense stands that degrade farmland and create fire hazards.
+These stands may prevent or slow forest regeneration and restoration of land and wetland buffers.
+Scotch broom produces toxic compounds, which in large amounts can poison animals such as horses.

 How Can We Stop It?

-Visit out “Play, Clean, Go” and “Don’t Pack a Pest” to learn more about how to prevent the spread of invasive species.
+Visit our “Play, Clean, Go” and “Don’t Pack a Pest” to learn more about how to prevent the spread of invasive species.

 What Are Its Characteristics?

-- Scotch broom is an upright perennial shrub, which grows 3-12 feet tall, with slender sharply angled greenish brown branches.
+- Scotch broom is an upright shrub that grows for multiple years.
+It can grow 3-12 feet tall.
+It has slender, sharply angled greenish brown branches.

-- It has compound leaves with three, egg-shaped leaflets 1/2-1 inch long, which are dark green above and pale and hairy below.
+- Its leaves have three, egg-shaped leaflets that are ½-1 inch long.
+Leaflets are dark green above and pale and hairy below.

 How Do I Distinguish It From Native Species?